 Digital tactics can be a boon for bricks and mortar retailers

-As a consequence, digital activity that might benefit the physical store estate is often deprioritised or completely ignored.
+As a consequence, digital activity that might benefit the physical store estate is often deprioritized or completely ignored.

 However, digital marketing presents some of the best opportunities to drive footfall and in-store sales.

-1) Improve your store-related areas of your website
+1. Improve the store-related areas of your website

 It’s likely that a large number of your visitors are already looking for store information on your website or app.